isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2009-07-01-post-BiblioAsia Jul 2009.md

 **Legal Deposit Showcase Heightens Public Awareness** <br>
 Senior Librarian *Sharmini Chellapandi* shares about the showcase held to create more awareness of Legal Deposit. [(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_LegalDeposit.pdf)

-**14th General Conference of the Congress of Southeast Asian Librarians (CONSAL): Towards Dynamic Libraries and Information Services in Southeast Asian Countries** <br>
-Research Associates *Akshata Patkar* and *Sri Asrina Tanuri* give us a snapshot of what was shared at the 14th General Conference of the Congress of Southeast Asian Librarians. [(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_DynamicLibraries.pdf)
+<a style="text-decoration: none; font-weight: bold;" href="/vol-5/issue2/jul-2009/consal-dynamic-library-information-services">14th General Conference of the Congress of Southeast Asian Librarians (CONSAL): Towards Dynamic Libraries and Information Services in Southeast Asian Countries</a><br>Research Associates *Akshata Patkar* and *Sri Asrina Tanuri* give us a snapshot of what was shared at the 14th General Conference of the Congress of Southeast Asian Librarians. [(PDF)](/files/pdf/vol-5/issue-2/v5-issue2_DynamicLibraries.pdf)